 The Methyl Grammar lab at Hebrew University

 This is the website of the Ben Berman lab at The Hebrew University of Jerusalem.
 Our goal is to understand the genomic patterns of DNA methylation and other epigenomic markers that underlie gene regulation in human development and disease.
-Informative patterns and signatures can be discovered across a wide range of genomic scales, and our lab is dedicated to the development of compuatational tools and software packages to address this challenge and identify clinically-relevant epigenomic biomarkers.
+Informative patterns and signatures can be discovered across a wide range of genomic scales, and our lab is dedicated to the development of compuatational tools and software packages to address this challenge.
+We also investigate whether these patterns can be used as clincally relevant biomarkers from tissue biopsies or circulating DNA.
 See our Research page for more details.

 Shown to the left are examples of multi-scale mapping of DNA methylation features: (1) Allele-specific methylation across a 70 base pair (bp) region encompassing the H19 imprinting control element, (2) phased methylation pattern representing regularly-spaced nucleosomes in 2,000 bp regions centered on a transcription factor binding site CTCF (middle), and (3) decreased methylation within long domains within a 30 million bp chromosome arm (bottom).